dustyroom-studio/quibli-doc/_docs/installation.md

 Quibli comes with the **Readme** script tool, whose one of the jobs is to automatically configure URP to be working with Quibli.
 This procedure can also be done and undone manually, which is described in [Manual Finalizing](#manual-finalizing) paragraph.

 ![Readme tool interface](../assets/images/manual_images/quibli_readme_interface.png)
-*Readme tool interface and its location*
+*Readme tool interface and its default location*
 {:.image-caption}